+Business Occupations Department

+BUSINESS GRAPHICS

-- Associate of Applied Science Degree in Business Graphics (concentrations in Business Graphics or Crossmedia Production) - Certificate in Business Graphics - Designed Skill Set in Digital Publishing Program Description The Business Graphics program combines creative design, language skills and print production training.
+- Associate of Applied Science Degree in Business Graphics (concentrations in Business Graphics or Crossmedia Production)

+- Certificate in Business Graphics

+- Skill Set in Digital Publishing

+Program Description

+The Business Graphics program combines creative design, language skills and print production training.
 Students design documents for marketing, advertising, presentation, multimedia, web and print.

-The Digital Publishing Designed Skill Set was designed as an entry point for job opportunities using creative design and print production.
-Note: The associate of applied science degree transfers to the University of New Mexico College of Education for credit toward a bachelor of science degree in Organizational Learning and Instructional Technology with a concentration in Technology and Training.
-Career and Advancement Opportunities Job opportunities include production print shops, marketing agencies, advertising agencies, and retail outlets.
-Types of jobs are designers, advertisement creators, marketing technicians, web technicians, web designers, and advertising technicians.
+The Digital Publishing Skill Set was designed as an entry point for job opportunities using creative design and print production.

+Note: The associate of applied science degree transfers at least 30 technical credits and applicable Arts & Sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Contact (505) 224-3811 for more information.

+Career and Advancement Opportunities

+Job opportunities include employment in production print shops, marketing agencies, advertising agencies, and retail outlets.
+Graduate may become designers, advertisement creators, marketing technicians, web technicians, web designers and advertising technicians.

 Special Requirements A keyboarding skill of 25 words per minute is required for entry into this program.
-Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-BUSINESS GRAPHICS DEGREE AND CERTIFICATE (also Digital Publishing Designed Skill Set) Certificate Prerequisites ENG 099 ● or Accuplacer Sentence Skills Score of 69 or equivalent MATH 099 or Accuplacer Arithmetic Score of 57 or equivalent RDG 099 or Accuplacer Reading Score of 69 or equivalent CIS 130 ● (for CIS 255)
+Contact Information Program information is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+BUSINESS GRAPHICS DEGREE AND CERTIFICATE (ALSO DIGITAL PUBLISHING SKILL SET)